An item that is active (not archived or deleted). Candidates, requisitions, employees, and performance evaluations can be in Active status.

 Job Feedback Provider

 A user in Application Tracking who can be routed a job description for review.

 The area where you manage your job library and job descriptions.

 Job Requisition Approver

-A user in Application Tracking that can request a new requisition, approver requests or approve a posting.
+A user in Application Tracking who can request a new requisition, approver requests, or approve a posting.

 In Onboarding, you can configure onboarding plans based on jobs.

 Administrators can define a set of locations to be used for requisitions and for employees.

 In Onboarding, a locked onboarding plan means that the new employee cannot make changes to it.
 In Performance Management, a locked review means that factors cannot be added, deleted, or modified on the review.